-The most direct and powerful application of polarized light microscopy (PLM) is the identification of hundreds, if not thousands, of particles types and materials based only on their morphological and optical properties.
-Many types of fibers, pigments, food products, pollen grains, spores, hairs, glass, combustion products, pharmaceuticals, explosives, minerals and other crystalline materials can be identified by sight alone or with the aid of a few simple optical tests that can be conducted in a matter of seconds with the polarizing microscope.
+The most direct and powerful application of polarized light microscopy (PLM) is the identification of hundreds, if not thousands, of particles and materials based only on their morphological and optical properties.
+Many types of fibers, pigments, food products, pollen grains, spores, hairs, glass, combustion products, pharmaceuticals, explosives, minerals and other crystalline materials can be identified by sight alone or with the aid of optical tests that can be conducted with the polarizing microscope.

 PLM is also a useful tool for the recognition and identification of samples that contain multiple components and that would be difficult or impossible to analyze by other instrumental techniques.
 By using the unparalleled pattern recognition capabilities of the human eyes and brain, PLM offers a degree of speed and specificity unmatched by any other analytical technique.